igari/Selenium-Bootstrap/README.md

-# Just only Install this, then Selenium3.0 works.
-So E2E Testing can get started so easily!
+# A Bootstrap for Selenium3.0. just only install this, you can E2E automation testing.

 ## Installation
 ```sh